channelaccess/ca/README.md

 Channel<Double> channel = context.createChannel("MY_CHANNEL", Double.class);
 ```

 After creating the channel object the channel explicitly needs to be connected.
 There is a synchronous and asynchronous way to do so.
 The synchronous/blocking way is to call `connect()`.
-The asynchronous way is to call `connectAsync()`.
+The asynchronous way is to call `connectAsync()`. `connectAsync()` will return a CompletableFuture, to check whether the connect was successful call `.get()` on it.
 The synchronous way to connect will block until the channel can be connected.
-If you want to specify a timeout for a connect use the asynchrnous connect as follows:
+If you want to specify a timeout for a connect use the asynchronous connect as follows:

 ```
 channel.connectAsync().get(1, java.util.concurrent.TimeUnit.SECONDS);